marcurdy/dfir-toolset/secOnionRelations.md

 * squert is a frontend to squil data.
 * netsniff is writing to a dailylogs directory.
 I can't tell how this pcap generator fits into it all.

-Run sostat check the status of the running processes.
+Run sostat check the status of all SecOnion's running processes.

 * Snort configurations
 ** Rules downloaded by Pulledpork are stored in:
 /etc/nsm/rules/downloaded.rules